-Component Dataset Description Assumptions Generation Generation Forecast Generation projection per substation for the 4 Distributed Future Energy Scenarios (DFES) Capacity Transformer Nameplate Rating The transformer nameplate rating taken from the SSEN Distribution Generation Heatmap dataset.
-The Heatmap dataset has been used in this analysis as it will be familiar to stakeholders. ratings were not considered as part of this analysis
+Component Dataset Description Assumptions Generation Generation Forecast Generation projection per substation for the 4 Distributed Future Energy Scenarios (DFES) Half-hourly profiles for the forecasted distributed generation and storage technologies Capacity Transformer Nameplate Rating The transformer nameplate rating taken from the SSEN Distribution Generation Heatmap dataset.
+The Heatmap dataset has been used in this analysis as it will be familiar to stakeholders.
+Enhanced emergency transformer ratings were not considered as part of this analysis

-Table 4 - Generation Headroom Data & Assumptions
+Table 4: Generation Headroom Data and Assumptions